Login

 CID Exam Structure

-Industry discussion has suggested future exam adjustments may eventually reduce total question count closer to 100 questions.
+Current CID and CID+ exams are closed book and multiple choice, with a current exam size of approximately 115 questions.
+Industry discussion has suggested future exam adjustments may eventually reduce the total question count closer to 100 questions.

 CID Passing Score